iastewar/crypto-top-coins/README.md

 ## Update data

 run ```node app.js``` in the cmc-scrapper directory.
 This will scrape coin market cap for all historical data.

+TODO: only update most recent month and have an automated job that updates monthly